palkan/action_policy/docs/rails.md

 end
 ```

-When unauthorized action is encountered, the `ActionPolicy::UnauthorizedAction` error is raised.
+When an unauthorized action is encountered, the `ActionPolicy::UnauthorizedAction` error is raised.

 ### Resource-less `authorize!`

-You can also call `authorize!` without any specified resource.
+You can also call `authorize!` without a resource specified.
-In that case Action Policy tries to infer the resource class from the controller name:
+In that case, Action Policy tries to infer the resource class from the controller name:

 ```ruby
 class PostsController < ApplicationPolicy